ricea/compressstream-explainer/README.md

     We want to be able to offload the work to another thread, which cannot be done with a synchronous API.

-*   Why not non-Stream API?
+*   Why not a non-streaming API?

     Gzip backreferences can span more than one chunk.
 An API which only worked on one buffer at a time could not create